maelys-mcardle/snowflake/snowflake/docs/README.md

 05     =        BANK1   BANK2    Copy BANK2 contents to BANK1.
                                  BANK1 takes on the type of BANK2.
 06    TO        TYPE    BANK     Converts BANK to the type set by TYPE.
 07   TYP        BANK1   BANK2    Stores the TYPE of BANK2 into BANK1.
-Type is codes 11-15 below.
 08   DEL        BANK             Deletes all data associated with BANK.

 ```